 There is rarely a reason to use another setting than Auto Detect, but if you manually choose a database profile, this choice will be saved between invocations of DbVisualizer.

 The Driver Properties category is used to fine tune a JDBC driver before the database connection is established.
+You can use the filter to quickly find a specific property.

 The list of parameters, their default values and parameter descriptions are determined by the JDBC driver used for the connection.
-Not all drivers supports additional driver properties.
+Not all drivers support additional driver properties.
 To change a value, just modify it in the list.
-The first column in the list indicates whether the property has been modified or not, and so, whether DbVisualizer will pass that parameter and value onto the driver at connect time.
+The second column in the list indicates whether the property has been modified or not, and so, whether DbVisualizer will pass that parameter and value onto the driver at connect time.

 Invoke Java methods in the JDBC driver

-In addition to driver properties it is also possible to invoke low level Java methods in the JDBC driver classes, java.sql.Connection and java.sql.Statement.
+In addition to driver properties, it is also possible to invoke low-level Java methods in the JDBC driver classes, java.sql.Connection and java.sql.Statement.
 These are edited in the driver properties list.

 You may run single argument methods taking one of String.class, Integer.class, or Boolean.class Java types as argument.
-The method name should be specified as Parameter which must be fully qualified with the all lowercase class name.
+The method name should be specified as Parameter which must be fully qualified with the all-lowercase class name.
 The argument is specified in the Value field in the driver properties list.

 Here are a few examples:

-java.sql.connection methods are invoked just after a physical connection with the database has been established. java.sql.statement methods are invoked just after a statement has been created and ready for execution.
+java.sql.connection methods are invoked just after a physical connection with the database has been established. java.sql.statement methods are invoked just after a statement has been created and is ready for execution.